 Finding the cash to pay off your debt can be tough, especially if you’re looking to accelerate your debt payments.
 The most obvious place to start is by cutting unnecessary expenses.

 For example, you might forgo cable television or a gym membership while you’re getting your debt in check.
-You may also want to try to negotiate lower rates for some necessary expenses such as you phone or internet bill.
+You may also try negotiating lower rates for some necessary expenses such as phone or internet bills.